Carpal tunnel release surgery

 • gently using a computer keyboard

 When you’re not using your hand, hold it up (elevate it) at all times.
-Don’t let your hand dangle when you’re walking or rest in your lap when you’re sitting down.
+You might find you have some restrictions after carpal tunnel surgery .
+Don’t let your hand dangle when you’re walking and rest your hand in your lap when you sit down.
 As time goes on and your hand heals, you’ll be able to build up to activities such as brushing your teeth or your hair.

 It can be painful or uncomfortable to grip at first, but this should return to normal between six and 12 weeks after your operation.
 Sometimes, your surgeon may refer you to a specialised physiotherapist, called a hand therapist, to help with your recovery.